 The on-device camp flips every one of those trade-offs.
 Verified on official pages July 4, 2026:

-And when someone tells you subscription apps win on polish, here is the 2026 answer: Infina's optional $10 per month cloud add-on (with its own 7-day free trial) brings sharper cloud transcription and LLM-polished output via our cloud AI providers (Together AI and Groq).
-That beats the $15 per month apps at their own game, on an app you own, and you can switch it off and keep dictating on-device.
+And when someone tells you subscription apps win on polish, here is the 2026 answer: Infina's optional $9.99 per month cloud add-on (with its own 7-day free trial) brings sharper cloud transcription and LLM-polished output via our cloud AI providers (Together AI and Groq).
+That beats the $15 per month apps at their own game, on an app that runs on your Mac by default, and you can switch it off and keep dictating on-device.

 The 2026 dividing line for dictation software on Mac: hands-free